Posted by Bridget Freeman in Wellness

 Research has shown that being well hydrated throughout the day can help you to sleep better at night.

-10. Be mindful with stimulants
+10. Be mindful of stimulants

 11. Keep it consistent

 Try maintaining a consistent going to bed and waking up schedule.
-But if you aren’t getting enough sleep, gradually bring your bed time forward in small increments until you are.
+But if you aren’t getting enough sleep, gradually bring your bedtime forward in small increments until you are.

 12. Consider a supplement